Eliphaz: Third Discourse

 We have heard only a tiny part of the greatness of God; who can understand God’s wisdom and might?

 26:14 Lo, these are parts of his ways: but how little a portion is heard of him? but the thunder of his power who can understand?

-Job continues to exalt God as he suffers; demonstrating his loyalty is not predicated on blessings, but is absolute during both blessings and sorrows.
+Job continues to exalt God even as he suffers; demonstrating his loyalty is not predicated on blessings, but is absolute during both blessings and sorrows.